tofarr/usery/README.md

   - `private`: Only superusers can list users.
 Users can view themselves.
   - `protected`: Only active users can list users.
 Users can view themselves.
   - `public`: No login required to list users.

+## Attribute and Tag Permissions

+Attributes and tags can be configured with specific permission requirements:

+- `edit_requires_superuser`: When set to `True`, only superusers can create, update, or delete user attributes/tags with this attribute/tag.
+Regular users cannot modify their own attributes/tags if this is set.
+- `view_requires_superuser`: When set to `True`, only superusers can view user attributes/tags with this attribute/tag.
+Regular users cannot view their own attributes/tags if this is set.

+This allows for storing sensitive information that should only be accessible to administrators.